Firstly, what is W Series?

 Toto Wolff estimated in 2015 that it typically costs around €8 million to manage a young driver from junior karting into a position to be considered for a Formula 1 drive.
 That is a very daunting amount of money for anyone (male or female) to raise, but the lack of visible female talent in Formula 1 has made the challenge of raising it even harder for girls and women.

-All our cars will be mechanically identical, capable of identical performance therefore, which situation will result in close and exciting races won by the most talented drivers, not those whose parents or backers can afford to place them in the fastest cars.
+All our cars are be mechanically identical, capable of identical performance therefore, which situation will result in close and exciting races won by the most talented drivers, not those whose parents or backers can afford to place them in the fastest cars.

 Will female drivers ever be able to compete on level terms in Formula 1 with the best male drivers?